tylim88/create-next-apollo/README.md

 1. How to use Unstated to share state across pages.
 2. How to Apollo in Next
 3. How to SSR Apollo in Next
+4. How to environment variable

+Out of the box:

+1. CSS import support
+2. Image import support
+3. Sass import support

 What can you expect when you npm run dev?